pranjal-barnwal/whatsapp-automation/README.md

 python main.py --dry-run
 ```

-**Live test to yourself** — put your own number as the first row, then:
+**Live test to yourself.** Put your own number as the first row, then:

 ```bash
 python main.py --limit 1
 ```

-The first time, a Chrome window opens WhatsApp Web — **scan the QR code** with
+The first time, a Chrome window opens WhatsApp Web, so **scan the QR code** with
 your phone.
 Your login is saved in `.wa_profile/`, so you won't need to scan
 again on later runs.